SrishtiJ1305/task8/README.md

 # Introduction
 This is my work from the Google Code-in task 'Draw a hexagon logo for an R package'.
-Below you can see the code with comments.

 # Prerequisites
 - R